 On March 30, 2019, the Company and the warrant holders entered into an amendment to the warrant agreement that revises the terms under which warrant holders may exercise their rights under a Fundamental Transaction.
 As a result of this amendment, the warrants are no longer accounted for as a financial instrument obligation and reported as a liability that is marked to market each period with changes in fair value reported in earnings.
 The warrants were marked to market through March 30, 2019, the execution date of the amendment, at which time the warrants are accounted for as an equity instrument.
 The fair value on that date of \$6.2 million was reclassified to additional paid-in-capital.
-For the years ended December 31, 2019 and 2018, the Company recognized an unrealized gain of \$1.6 million and unrealized loss of \$5.3 million, respectively, on the warrants that is included in "Other non-operating expense (income), net" in the Condensed Consolidated Statement of Operations.
+For the years ended December 31, 2020 and 2019, the Company recognized no gain or loss and an unrealized gain of \$1.6 million, respectively, on the warrants that is included in "Other non-operating expense (income), net" in the Condensed Consolidated Statement of Operations.